-After your time connecting intimately with the plant and animal species of the Amazon it is likely that you will miss this intimacy upon returning home if it’s not something that is readily accessible to you.
+After your time connecting intimately with the plant and animal species of the Amazon, it is likely that you will miss this intimacy upon returning home if it’s not something that is readily accessible to you.
 Spending time in nature, connecting with the trees at your local park, or getting in the car of a weekend and driving to the coast to soak in the salt air and dip your toes in the ocean are all nourishing acts that can help you to stay connected to and reminded of the profound healing you experienced whilst on retreat.
 You may also like to devote some of your time in nature to giving thanks and expressing your gratitude to the plant world for the healing it has given you.
 A simple verbal expression of gratitude to a plant, a tree, the river or the sky can be profoundly gratifying.

 Look after your body

 Rule number one.
 Your body is your vessel for transformation, it houses your soul and without it, no transformation would be possible.
 You owe it to yourself to nourish, care and respect your body by feeding it well and making the best possible choices you can about how much movement, sleep and sunlight to give it each day.
 Be conscious of how you eat, what upsets your stomach or gives you a headache and be courageous in resisting foods and substances that you know are not conducive to your wellbeing and that cloud your mind.
-If you know that day to day life is busy for you and you find yourself reaching for junk food when your blood sugar levels plummet, try to be more organised and prepare big batches of healthy soups and stews and freeze them ahead of the week.
-Looking after your body is paramount to integration; without a nourished, energised body your efforts at integrating the healing experienced whilst on retreat will be greatly reduced.
+If you know that day to day life is busy for you and you find yourself reaching for junk food when your blood sugar levels plummet, try to be more organized and prepare big batches of healthy soups and stews and freeze them ahead of the week.
+Looking after your body is paramount to integration; without a nourished, energized body your efforts at integrating the healing experienced whilst on retreat will be greatly reduced.

-The suggestions listed above may seem relatively simple, but in practice you may find them difficult to implement.
+The suggestions listed above may seem relatively simple, but in practice, you may find them difficult to implement.
 It is worth experimenting with what works for you upon returning to your home country.
 Everyone is different.
 There is no perfect fit or ideal way to integrate what you’ve felt, witnessed and experienced through your sacred medicine experience.
 Returning home after your retreat experience can prove overwhelming, confronting and confusing.
 Your body will have undergone profound and deep healing and it will take some time, weeks perhaps months for you to return to a new state of equilibrium.
 It’s normal to feel lost, alone and uncomfortable.
 Committing to finding some integration strategies that work for you and fit in with your day to day life will go a long way in ensuring that you sustain the healing you have experienced while on retreat and create the necessary space for ongoing healing to occur.

-OUR INTEGRATION SUPPORT SESSIONS at 1 and 3 months respectively, post retreat will be delivered by Atira Tan (MA Art Therapy Dip Transpersonal Art Therapy, SEP).
+OUR FREE INTEGRATION SUPPORT SESSION at 1 month, post retreat will be delivered by Atira Tan (MA Art Therapy Dip Transpersonal Art Therapy, SEP).
 Atira has over 13 years experience working in trauma recovery and is deeply passionate about the transformative potential of sacred plant medicines.
 In your integration sessions, you can expect to be listened to with compassion by a dedicated professional that has experienced sacred plant medicine herself.
 Atira will guide you using Somatic ExperiencingTM principles, helping you to locate within you the resources and wisdom needed to preserve with your healing journey.
 These sessions will offer you the opportunity to discuss your sacred medicine experiences, including any visions you may have witnessed and to work through tangible solutions to any real-world problems you are facing that are preventing you from fully integrating this work.